uvarc/rc-website/content/service/status.md

 {{% /accordion-item %}}

 {{% accordion-item title="How can I get help with the data migration process?"  id="five" %}}
+We have placed a list of your old Project storage files in the top-level folder of your new share on /stagedproject (i.e. /stagedproject/my_share/old-project-file-list.txt).
+You may use this list to prioritize folders and files for your data migration (see *“Can I pick which of my files are transferred first?”*).

 Researchers with an urgent need to access files that have not been migrated to the new Project storage system yet may submit a support request through our <a href="/form/support-request/?category=Storage&request_title=Project%20storage%20data%20migration&description=Please%20indicate%20as%20precisely%20as%20possible%20which%20directories%20or%20files%20should%20be%20transferred%20first:" target="_blank">webform</a>. **Please indicate as precisely as possible which folders or files should be transferred first so we can prioritize these items.**

-If you need help with your file prioritization, you may reach out to RC to <a href="/form/support-request/?category=Storage&request_title=Old%20Project%20Storage:%20File%20List%20Request&description=Please%20send%20me%20a%20list%20of%20my%20files%20on%20old%20Project%20storage." class="card-link" target="_blank">request a list of files</a> that you still have on the old Project storage system.

 All files will be transferred eventually.

-Questions about the data migration process should be directed to our <a href="/form/support-request/?category=Storage&request_title=Project%20storage%20data%20migration" class="card-link" target="_blank">user services team</a>.
+{{% highlight %}}

+**Do you have additional questions?**

+Please contact our <a href="/form/support-request/?category=Storage&request_title=Project%20storage%20data%20migration" class="card-link" target="_blank">user services team</a>, or join us for our [virtual storage support office hours](https://virginia.zoom.us/j/97700615530?pwd=SjdFamRjSUU0aGFGckM2RCtBNGhBdz09) every Wednesday, 2-3 p.m., starting March 6.

+{{% /highlight %}}

 {{% /accordion-item %}}

 {{% accordion-item title="Why do I get File Not Found Errors when accessing some of my files in my /project subfolders?" id="eighteen" %}}

-Stub files may be present which link the new system to the legacy system.
+Stub files may be present which are placeholders that linked the new storage system to the legacy storage system.
 As a part of the data migration process, stub files linking to the legacy system were also attempted to be deleted.
 A subset of these stub files remains visible on the new system, but attempting to access them will result in File Not Found Errors, as they are no longer coupled with the old system.
 These files are scheduled for deletion through an automated process eventually.
 {{% /accordion-item %}}

 {{% /accordion-group %}}